The Madagascar Dragon Tree or Dracaena Marginata is just one of the many beautiful houseplants belonging to the Dracaena Group.

 Leaves with brown spots

-Underwatering.
-Try to keep the soil moist.
-If they are more "blotches" than spots it's caused by overwatering.
+Usually a sign of underwatering.
+Try to keep the soil moist much of the time.
+If you would call the marks more like "blotches" than spots, it's caused by overwatering.

 Leaves have brown tips and yellow edges